Maintenance Notice: Various applications including SOSDirect and SOSUpload will be unavailable Saturday, February 22, from 7:00 a.m. until 2:00 p.m.

 + May I perform notarial acts in all counties in Texas?

 Yes.
-A notary public has statewide jurisdiction and may perform notarial acts in any county in the state of Texas.
+A notary public has statewide jurisdiction and may perform notarial acts in any county in Texas.

-+ May a notary public determine which type of notarial certificate should be attached to a document?
++ May a notary public pick which type of notarial certificate should be attached to a document?

-No. A notary public who is not an attorney should only complete a notarial certificate which is already on the document, or type or attach a certificate of the maker's choosing.
-If a notary public were presented with a document that did not contain a certificate and decided which certificate to attach, that notary public would be "practicing law."
-Instead, the notary may allow the person for whom the notarization is performed to choose among the sample certificates provided to the notary with the notary’s commission.
-The notarial certificate must be in English.
+No. A notary public who is not an attorney, can only complete the notarial certificate that is already on the document.
+Choosing a notarial certificate for a document is practicing law.
+Instead, the notary may allow the person for whom the notarization is performed to choose among the sample certificates provided to the notary with the notary's commission.
+The notarial certificate must be in a language the notary can read and understand.

 Regardless of which notarial certificate is used and however it is worded, the notary public has a duty to make sure that the information contained in the notarial certificate is a true and accurate reflection of the notarization which the notary performs.